Engineering-Research-and-Development/true-connector/README.md

 Information on how TRUE Connector can interact with Broker, can be found on following [link](https://github.com/Engineering-Research-and-Development/true-connector-execution_core_container/blob/master/doc/BROKER.md)

 ### Usage Control <a name="usagecontrol"></a>
-The TRUE Connector integrates both the [Platoon Usage Control Data App](https://github.com/Engineering-Research-and-Development/true-connector-uc_data_app_platoon) and [MyData Usage Control Data App](https://github.com/Engineering-Research-and-Development/true-connector-uc_data_app) for enforcing the Usage Control.
 Details about the PMP and PEP components and how to switch to PostgeSQL from the default H2 in-memory database you can find [here](doc/PLATOON_USAGE_CONTROL.md).

 Since Usage Control is disabled by default, in order to enable it, set following property to true: